Galileo's Daughter by Dava Sobel

-Our time on earth is limited so we can't read everything that is written so Skip this one !!!!
+Our time on earth is limited, so we can't read everything that is written so Skip this one !!!!

 'My Sisters Keeper by Jodi Picoult'

-An extraordinary journey of a family, which is stuck in extreme circumstances, we all have to take difficult decisions but the matters involving "life and death" will certainly bring Trauma to a thirteen-year-old child (Anna).
+An extraordinary journey of a family, which is stuck in extreme circumstances, we all have to make difficult decisions but the matters involving "life and death" will undoubtedly bring Trauma to a thirteen-year-old child (Anna).
 Exaggeration of involvement by certain characters reminded me that I am reading Fiction because in Real World people do not give a damn about your welfare, rest the foundation of the story and description of the sufferings of a cancer patient is very genuine.
 Reminded me of my last days with my father and its a big deal to me.